-VIEs are legal entities that either have an insufficient amount of equity at risk for the entity to finance its activities without additional subordinated financial support or, as a group, the holders of equity investment at risk lack the ability to direct the entity's activities that most significantly impact economic performance through voting or similar rights, or do not have the obligation to absorb the expected losses or the right to receive expected residual returns of the entity.
+A legal entity is considered a VIE if, by design, has any of the following characteristics: the equity at risk is insufficient for the entity to finance its activities without additional subordinated financial support or, as a group, the holders of the equity investment at risk lack the ability to directly or indirectly make decisions about the entity's activities that most significantly impact economic performance through voting or similar rights, do not have the obligation to absorb the expected losses, do not have the right to receive expected residual returns of the entity, or do not have voting rights that are proportionate to their interests and substantially all the activities are conducted on behalf of an investor with a disproportionately small voting interest.

 For all VIEs in which we are involved, we assess whether we are the primary beneficiary of the VIE on an ongoing basis.
-In circumstances where we have both the power to direct the activities that most significantly impact the VIEs performance and the obligation to absorb losses or the right to receive the benefits of the VIE that could be significant, we would conclude that we are the primary beneficiary of the VIE, and would consolidate the VIE (also referred to as on-balance sheet).
+In circumstances where we have both the power to direct the activities that most significantly impact the VIEs' performance and the obligation to absorb losses or the right to receive the benefits of the VIE that could be significant, we would conclude that we are the primary beneficiary of the VIE, and would consolidate the VIE (also referred to as on-balance sheet).
 In situations where we are not deemed to be the primary beneficiary of the VIE, we do not consolidate the VIE and only recognize our interests in the VIE (also referred to as off-balance sheet).